Through the eyes of a child.

 Today MAC continues its strong and effective advocacy for children and families.
 MAC is an integral part of a statewide network of civil legal aid organizations and a web of child advocacy organizations.
 MAC is a leader in statewide special education advocacy, the autism community, and education reform in the Boston Public School system.
 MAC has pioneered an innovative approach to education reform through its groundbreaking policy analysis and advocacy to help traumatized children learn.

-For over 40 years, MAC has responded to the needs of children who are vulnerable because of poverty, race, limited English or disability.
-With education reform continuing to occupy a high priority on the stateís policy agenda, and with the severe economic crisis facing Massachusetts families, MAC is needed now, more than ever.
+For over 45 years, MAC has responded to the needs of children who are vulnerable because of poverty, race, limited English or disability.